hashicorp/terraform-provider-tfe/website/docs/r/organization_membership.html.markdown

 ~> **NOTE:** This resource requires using the provider with Terraform Cloud or an instance of Terraform Enterprise at least as recent as v202004-1.

+~> **NOTE:** This resource cannot be used to update an existing user's email address since users themselves are the only ones permitted to update their email address.
+If a user updates their email address, configurations using the email address should be updated manually.

 ## Example Usage

 Basic usage: